proversity-org/jupyter-server/README.md

 8. ```$ eb create --envars DEPLOYMENT_TOKEN=$DEPLOYMENT_TOKEN --database``` to create the environment and deploy the Docker app.

 ---- If the edx platform is running, is the api still on port 8001 when on staging?
+---- Perhaps set up mapping first, then apply the mounting, and then restart Docker?

 #### Regarding Access Tokens